Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 The package `gdp` should be installed in your system path for python packages.
 Once you have the required dependencies for compilation installed, something like `make install-python` from the root of repository should do the trick (note that running with `sudo` may be required).
-If, however, you don't want to install an experimental package in your system path, and would rather keep everything contained to the repository tree, a simple workaround is to create a symlink `~/.local/lib/python2.7/site-packages/gdp` that points to `lang/python/gdp/` in the repository tree.
+Note that this also installs the client side C libraries and various utilities (such as `gcl-create`) in system path.

 ## Appending data